DennizSvens/Sharepoint-to-Azure-Blob-Storage-Sync/README.md

 ## Important Notes

-- This script was quickly created and may not be suitable for production use.
-Always test thoroughly in a non-production environment before deploying.
+- This script was designed for efficient synchronization and includes multi-threading support to improve performance.
+However, it's advisable to test thoroughly in a non-production environment before deploying.
 - The script requires an empty folder/map in the target Azure container.
 It writes `sp_last_modified` to the blob's metadata to track changes since Sharepoint does not appear to expose MD5 for data integrity checks.
-- The script's operations are currently single-threaded.
 - To sync multiple folders, utilize the config file (refer to config.example.json for an example setup) and set CONFIG_FILE in .env.
+- This script has been tested for use with serverless [Azure Function Apps](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level&pivots=python-mode-decorators) running Python, utilizing timer triggers for automatic synchronization.

 ## Prerequisites